Steve Banning (The Mummy)

-Steve Banning is a fictional character from the The Mummy franchise who appeared in the movies The Mummy's Hand (1940), The Mummy's Tomb (1942) and The Mummy (1959).
+Steve Banning is a fictional character from The Mummy franchise who appeared in the films The Mummy's Hand (1940), The Mummy's Tomb (1942) and The Mummy (1959).

-In the Universal series, Banning is portrayed by Dick Foran and is an archaeologist and treasure hunter who goes to Egypt to search for Princess Ananka's tomb and gets attacked by Kharis whom he defeats, however the mummy returns to kill him one more time.
+In the Universal series, Banning is portrayed by Dick Foran and is an archaeologist and treasure hunter who goes to Egypt to search for Princess Ananka's tomb and gets attacked by Kharis whom he defeats, but the mummy returns to kill him one more time.

 In the Hammer series, he is portrayed by Felix Aylmer and is also an archaeologist who searches for Ananka's tomb but has to now face off against the newly revived Kharis.

 Universal Pictures series

 Early life

 Stephen "Steve" Banning was born on June 18, 1882 in the small town of Mapleton, Massachusetts where he grew up with his older sister Jane.
 In his youth, he became an archaeologist and went on many famous expeditions for the Scripps Museum who then tasked him to go to Egypt.